Work permits for employees in Thailand: A complete guide for employers [2024]

 The application process for Thai work visas involves a series of steps, usually initiated by the employer.
 Here's a basic checklist for employers to follow when helping an employee apply for a Thai work visa:

-• Submission and Verification: The company or representative submits the application at the Department of Employment, Ministry of Labour, or the One-Stop Service Center for Visas and Work Permits.
+• Submission and verification: The company or representative submits the application to the Ministry of Labour or the One-Stop Service Center.
 The Thai officials will then review the application.
-This step includes an interview at the immigration office, and it's worth preparing the employee for this to make sure the process goes smoothly.

 Next, we'll move on to the FAQ section to address some common questions regarding work permits in Thailand.